mooseberrytech/mooseberrytech.github.io/content/first-post.md

 #### Summary
 If you are looking for a BDD framework that you want to start using in minutes and especially if you are already using the feature rich `pytest` framework, give `pytest-bdd` a try.
-It's the framework that will allow you to write steps in the most python way and allows you to run all your tests with one command.
+It's the framework that allows you to write steps in the most pythonic way and you can run all your tests with just one command.